maul-esel/ChameleonCoder/README.md

 * RichContent model for describing the content of a resource
 * possibility to add custom resource types
 * Generating documentation from RichContent, maybe exporting to HTML
+* maybe a "breadcrumb" control for easy navigation

 ## Extensibility model
 It is planned to support different models to extend CC.